| Non-Rationalised NCERT Books Solution | ||||||

 Total number of students = 90.

-(i) Probability that a student obtained less than 20% marks.
+(i) Probability that a student obtained less than 20% in the mathematics test.

 (ii) Probability that a student obtained marks 60 or above.